 Finally, when integrating data to make a suitability determination (Chapter 9), keep in mind that a candidate's reluctance to report problems or symptoms and a tendency to emphasize more positive qualities can contribute to discrepancies between self-report and collateral data sources.
-The opposite also can occur: candidates who respond to test items in an overly scrupulous manner may produce more problematic self-report data than their collateral sources reveal.
+The opposite also can occur: Candidates who respond to test items in an overly scrupulous manner may produce more problematic self-report data than their collateral sources reveal (see Detrick & Chibnall, 2014).